Prudential Life Insurance Review 2026: Rates, Pros & Cons

 Universal Life Insurance Options

-Universal life insurance offers permanent coverage with flexible premiums and cash value potential, allowing you to adjust payments and death benefits within policy limits.
+Universal life insurance offers permanent coverage with flexible premiums and cash value potential, letting you adjust payments and death benefit amounts within policy limits.
+Cash value growth isn't guaranteed.
+It depends on policy performance, fees and market conditions.
+These policies require more active management than term or whole life.

 PruLife Essential UL